5 Factors to Selling a Home

 Obviously, photos and video deliver the first impression to potential buyers interested in your Columbia Gorge home.

-Brett and his team at Gorge Realty Group have created relationships with the best local photographers and videographers.
-Let us help you by providing staging suggestions prior.
+Brett has have created relationships with the best local photographers and videographers.
+Let Brett help you by providing staging suggestions prior.

 See our Photo Ready Checklist to be the most prepared for your day of photography.
 Videography is also increasing in importance, see our post on The Benefits of Real Estate Video Marketing to learn more.